dilanzib/reactnative-app/README.md

 Open the project with your IDE, for instance Visual Studio Code.
 Follow the instructions found in the link, to setup the development environment https://reactnative.dev/docs/environment-setup.

+The node modules have not been uploaded to this project, install them after you have cloned the repository.
+> npm install